eric-eldard/steganos/README.md

-# steganos
+# Steganos

 ## About
-steganos provides tools for simple text-in-image [steganography](https://en.wikipedia.org/wiki/Steganography) by subtly encoding the bits of a message into the color channels of an image.
+Steganos provides tools for simple text-in-image [steganography](https://en.wikipedia.org/wiki/Steganography) by subtly encoding the bits of a message into the color channels of an image.
 This is useful for watermarking or passing messages in plain sight.

 Three encoding methods are provided
 - **reserved-place**: one of the places in each color channel byte is reserved for message encoding (the least significant digit, by default); decoding only requires knowing which bit was reserved